Homemade Schezwan Sauce, also known as Szechuan Sauce, is so quick and easy to prepare that you will wave those store-bought bottles goodbye!

 Ingredients Schezwan Sauce

-- Oil: Simple vegetable oil for cooking the ingredients and assist with preserving the homemade sauce.
+- Oil: Use simple vegetable oil for cooking the ingredients and assist with preserving the homemade sauce.

-- Ginger and Garlic: Finely chopped fresh ginger and garlic make up a great portion of this sauce.
+- Ginger and Garlic: Finely chopped fresh ginger and garlic make up a significant portion of this sauce.
 It is important these are fresh and not from a paste jar.

 - Dry Red Chilies: The heat element; I used Kashmiri red chilies, but others can be used too [more details in the tips below].